 The different feelings that your children go through daily may be foreign to them at first, but you can help them out by naming those feelings appropriately.
 For example, if you’ll say, “Papa needs to go to work, and you’re unhappy to say goodbye” or “You were angry that your friend snatched your favorite toy.”
 You’ll be able also to use other ways like photo books or videos to indicate various emotions of the story’s characters to your kid.

 Listen to your child when they use words to express their feelings.
 Having the self-control to express your feelings appropriately is no easy feat.
-There are many adults who are unable to do this.
+Many adults are unable to do this.
 When your kid tells you the way they’re feeling.
 Praise them for doing that.
-Be terribly specific.
+Be specific.
 As an example, “I feel good however you told your sister that you just were unhappy once she called you to name.
 That was very nice of you.” listen to your kid for showing sensible behavior makes them a lot of likely to try to do good things it once more in the future.
 It also lets them understand that you just are looking at them and see once they do good things.

 What matters is how they express them.
 When your child is calm, discuss with them ways they can calm down when they are upset.
 The ABC’s of Calming Down is a great resource that contains 26 alphabetized calm down strategies to help children calm down.